Sukhorskyy/json-navigation/README.md

 1. Get length of list/dictionary
 2. Get the whole content of list/dictionary
+3. Get keys of dictionary
-3. Get the content of element by printing its index/key
+4. Get the content of element by printing its index/key